TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 The install tool :php:`Application` only runs with a very limited bootstrap set up.
-The failsafe package manager does not take the :php:`ext_localconf.php` scripts of installed extensions into account.
+The failsafe package manager does not take the :php:`ext_localconf.php` of installed extensions into account.

 .. warning::